 But you know what?
 Who cares!

-No more of this gif above, my friend.
+No more of this above, sis.
 The kids won’t always do it right… but who cares!

-It’ll be good for both you, your child, and everyone else!
+It’ll be good for both you and your children.

 Frequently asked Questions